-Her expertise in International Dance extends to her knowledge of Flamenco palos and Bollywood.
-Rosaria encountered Bollywood while performing with Emergency Exit Arts in their show Runga Rung (2005 – 2007).
-She then undertook training with Himany Dixit in Udaipur (India) and continued her research and practice.
-She has taught Bollywood and Bhangra as part of the Dance Course at City College (UAL Diploma 2014- 2010), in schools, events and Indian weddings.
-She also choreographed a piece for the project Yamuna Yemanja performed at the famous Notting Hill Carnival (2014) fusing Indian and Brazilian dance traditions.
+I have intensively studied Afro-Brazilian dance practices since the 1990s and the process continues… I have a special interest in the representations of dance of the African Diaspora in Brazil and Cuba which is translated in my choreographies.
+Added to this, as ethnochoreologist, I am interested and seek how identity, culture and history is represented in various dances around the world.
+This led me to study Flamenco palos with Maria la Chata in my native Cordoba and Bollywood/Bhangra.
+I first encountered Bollywood while performing with Emergency Exit Arts in their show Runga Rung (2005 – 2007).
+I then undertook training with Himany Dixit in Udaipur (India) and continued my research and practice.
+I started teaching Bollywood and Bhangra as part of the Dance Course at City College (UAL Diploma 2014- 2010), and continue doing so in schools, events and Indian weddings.
+I also choreographed a piece for the project Yamuna Yemanja performed at the famous Notting Hill Carnival (2014) fusing Indian and Brazilian dance traditions and since 2014 I have been performing with Bhangra 4 x 4 as part of the Burning the Clocks (Same Sky) celebrations in Brighton, UK.

 In the field of dance and health she has devised and delivered programmes such as: